roovo/obsidian-card-board/README.md

 - Create new boards (using the + icon next to _BOARDS_).
 - Configure your boards.
 - Delete any boards you no longer need.
+- Choose whether to use Cardboard or Tasks format for marking task completion.

 ## Scaling Board Size
 You can scale the size of the board relative to the size of stuff in Obsidian using